State Board of Education

 Term: 12-1-2011 - 6-30-2015

-Mrs. Summers-McGee is the Executive Director of Partners in Diversity, where she works with more than 45 Portland area companies to recruit, retain and support professionals of color.
-Previously, she worked at Reed College in a number of positions including Assistant Dean of Residence Life, Co-Interim Director of Orientation, Resident Director, and Multicultural Center Program Coordinator.
+Mrs. Summers-McGee is the Diverse Talent Planning Manager at Kaiser Permanente, where she is responsible for the Affirmative Action, Diversity Recruitment and Internship programs.
+Previously, she served as the Executive Director of Partners in Diversity, and in a number of positions at Reed College including Assistant Dean of Residence Life, Co-Interim Director of Orientation, Resident Director, and Multicultural Center Program Coordinator.
 She has also worked at other colleges and universities as a financial aid counselor, and recruiter.

 Term: 7/1/2012 - 6/30/2016